sathishc/todolist/README.md

 Enable sign out functionality in `src/components/Navbar.js` by un-commenting relevant code.
 We will be doing it by importing the Auth module `import { Auth } from 'aws-amplify';` and then adding `await Auth.signOut();` on click of the logout button.

+## Add the backend database

+## Add the necessary functions

-## Add the backend database and an API to interact with the DB
+## Add an API to interact with the DB

-The backend will consist of a dynamodb database and a graphql API that integrates with DynamoDb.
-We will use Amplify to create the necessary infrastructure.
+We will use Amplify to create a REST API using API gateway

 **Add the api and backend to the app using the command**